Cultural diversity and inclusion

 In line with Deakin's commitment to nurturing the personal development and wellbeing of students and staff, the University supports campaigns to end violence against women.

 This includes the global 16 Days of Action Against Domestic Violence campaign, Australia's White Ribbon campaign, the Australian universities Respect.
 Now.
-Always. initiative to address sexual harassment and sexual assault in university communities, the local Barwon Month of Action, and the Centre Against Sexual Assault (CASA) counselling services at Deakin’s Melbourne Burwood, Geelong Waurn Ponds and Warrnambool campuses.
+Always., the local Barwon Month of Action, and the Centre Against Sexual Assault (CASA) counselling services at Deakin’s Melbourne Burwood, Geelong Waurn Ponds and Warrnambool campuses.